cactusutcac/frmdl25-6/README.md

 ## Reproduce Figure 3

-To replicate the two plots in Figure 3 from the original BDQ paper using saved logs, run the following commands:
+To replicate the two subplots in Figure 3 of the original BDQ paper using saved logs, run the following commands:
 ```bash
 python visualization/figure3_row1.py
 python visualization/figure3_row2.py
 ```
 These scripts read from log files and generate the corresponding plots in [`visualization/pics/`](./visualization/pics/).

-## BDQ encoder samples
+## BDQ Encoder Samples

-Below are some sample outputs from the BDQ encoder obtained after training the model for 25 epochs on KTH dataset (see `checkpoint_25.tar`), which demonstrate the transformations applied to the input video frames:
+Below are some sample outputs of the BDQ encoder after training for 25 epochs on the KTH dataset (see [`checkpoint_25.tar`](./checkpoints/)), which demonstrate the transformations applied to the input video frames:

 <img src="samples/output0.gif" width="200" />
 <img src="samples/output1.gif" width="200" />

 ## References
 [1] S. Kumawat and H. Nagahara, “Privacy-Preserving Action Recognition via Motion Difference Quantization,” Aug.
 2022.